 The women who owned the catering company she worked for at the time decided to get out of the business and Pederson seized the opportunity, making moves to purchase their company.
 She did research and consulted with a friend on a business plan, even collaborating with her husband until she thought better of it.
 "My husband and I have a great marriage, but I wasn't sure it could survive making a business plan together," she laughs.

-Now, Taste Catering has grown in capacity and reputation to the point that when Christina Aguilera needed a caterer for her wedding, she contacted them.
+Now, Taste Catering has grown in capacity and reputation to the point that when Christina Aguilera needed a Bay Area wedding caterer , she contacted them.
 Pederson laughs that at the time, she didn't know who Aguilera was until her daughter told her.

 An Internet search of Taste Catering will yield countless rave reviews from glowingly satisfied clients.
 Words like "creative" "innovative" and "fresh" jump out among funny exasperations like, "Oh, Taste!
 You've ruined me for all other caterers.
 You set an impossible standard."